 At FSU since 2007

-Dr. Mei-Chuan Wang is an assistant professor and a Licensed Professional Counselor with a background in counseling psychology.
-Mei-Chuan earned a B.B.A. in accounting from Tunghai University, a B.S. in psychology from Western Oregon University, a M.A. in Applied Clinical Psychology from University of North Iowa, and in 2007 a Ph.D. in Counseling Psychology from the University of Memphis.
-Her primary research interests focus on positive psychology.
-She is interested in how coping strategies, psychological well-being, reason for living, and self-efficacy prevent individuals from depression and committing suicide when facing adverse life situations.
-Her other research interests involve: intimate partner violence, body image, and education satisfaction among international students.
+Dr. Mei-Chuan Wang is an Associate Professor, a Licensed Psychologist and a Licensed Professional Counselor.
+She earned a B.B.A. from Tunghai University, a B.S. in psychology from Western Oregon University, a M.A. in Applied Clinical Psychology from University of North Iowa, and in a Ph.D. in Counseling Psychology from the University of Memphis.
+Her primary research interests focus on positive psychological factors such as coping, psychological well-being, and social support and their relationships to psychological distress such as suicidal ideation and depression among ethnic/racial minorities.
+Her other research interests involve psychological well-being among military spouses and families and intimate partner violence.

 Wang, M., Horne, S., Levitt, M. H., & Klesges, L. (2009).
 Christian women in IPV relationships: An exploratory study in religious factors.
 Journal of Psychology and Christianity, 28, 224-235.